jovotech/jovo-framework/jovo-integrations/jovo-analytics-googleanalytics/README.md

 }
 ```

-#### enqueUserEvent()
+#### sendUserEvent()

-`enqueUserEvent()` works almost the same as `sendEvent()` except that the only parameters that you have to provide are `eventCategory` and `eventAction`.
+`sendUserEvent()` works almost the same as `sendEvent()` except that the only parameters that you have to provide are `eventCategory` and `eventAction`.
 An additional difference is that the enqueued event is not sent immediately but with the next "send" method call.
 If send is not called manually all events and pageview are sent together before the response middleware.
 The plugin sets the values for `eventLabel` and `documentPath` automatically to your users id and the current session path.

 ```javascript